 During FY 2009 COG/TPB staff will work on the development of a carpool incentive demonstration project to be implemented in FY 2010.
 The purpose of the carpool incentive demonstration project would be to recruit and retain commuters in a carpool through cash incentives.
 Similar programs are in operation in major metropolitan areas such as Los Angeles and Atlanta.
 Research has shown that commuters who are paid to carpool tend to stay in a carpooling arrangement longer than those carpoolers who are not paid.
 Commuters who currently take transit or a vanpool to work are eligible to receive \$115 per month under the IRS Qualified Transportation Fringe benefit provisions.
 Carpoolers are not eligible to participate.
+The top ten congested areas in the MSA will be reviewed with the goal of choosing one or two of the corridors for implementing the incentive.
 This type of a program has been used in a limited fashion in the Washington metropolitan region during large-scale construction projects such as the Wilson Bridge where the program was named "Bridge Bucks."
 The program proved to be extremely successful in convincing commuters to use an alternative form of transportation other than driving alone during the construction period.